The Mystery of Our Union with Christ

 When you begin living out of your union with Jesus Christ, you move beyond Christ plus anything, no matter how good it might be.
 We live and move and have our being in God, who is our ‘one life.’
 We are saved by His life.
 He is our life.
 Christ lives out His life in us, in funny old you and funny old me.
 We have all kinds of different shapes, forms, and fashions, all kinds of interests, all kinds of diversity, all kinds of uniqueness.

 We are not called to imitate Jesus.
 We as a dependent soul are to abide in union with Him in our spirit.
-Still being unique souls, we do we have to look like, act like, talk like, or be like anybody else ever again.
+Still being unique souls, we do NOT have to look like, act like, talk like, or be like anybody else ever again.
 We are free to be our new self in union with Christ… for He has completed our creation.
 Thus, Paul wrote;

 “And ye are complete in [union with] him, which is the head of all principality and power:” (Colossians 2:10 (KJV)